willvieira/ms_STM-managed/manuscript/manuscript.md

 # Introduction

 There is a growing concern about how tree species will respond to climate change, and how fast they can migrate to keep pace with warming temperature.
 Correlative statistical models have projected large range shifts following warming temperature, such as the migration of plant species hundreds of kilometers northward by the end of this century [@Malcolm2002; @Mckenney2007].
-While it is true that the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
+While the range of short-lived mobile species may keep pace with climate change [@Chen2011], the range of long-lived tree species generally does not [@Harsch2009; @Zhu2012].
 In fact, trees of eastern North America have shifted their range limits at less than 50% of the pace required to keep up with warming temperature [@Sittaro2017].
-This mismatch between climate conditions and forest community composition leads us to anticipate maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
+This mismatch between climate conditions and forest community composition will likely lead to maladaptation of trees to their environment, and therefore a possible loss of future forest productivity [@Aitken2008].
-Quantifying the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015].
+Assess the mechanisms determining species range limits is, therefore, critical for formulating adaptive management strategies [@Becknell2015].

-Range limits of forest trees may be driven by colonization and extinction dynamics.
+Range limits of forest trees are driven by colonization and extinction dynamics.
 The metapopulation theory predicts the boundary of a species' range occurs where the colonization rate equals the extinction rate, wherever habitat is available [@Holt2000].
-Since colonization and extinction dynamics are an abstraction of low-level ecological processes, such as demographic rates, it is natural to assume that these dynamics are dependent on environmental conditions.
-Therefore, we expect trees' range limits to change with climate warming.
 Derived from this theory, @Talluto2017 quantified the colonization and extinction rates as a function of climate for 21 tree species in eastern North America and found that their distribution is out of equilibrium with the current climate.
 Specifically, they found a colonization credit at the leading edge of their range whereby suitable habitat is left unoccupied, and an extinction debt at the trailing edge whereby populations persist in unsuitable habitats.
-This lag following climate warming is likely to increase in the future, as the range limits of temperate and mixed forests will barely shift northward due to its slow demography and limited dispersal rates [@Vissault2020].
+This equilibrium mismatch is predicted to increase in the future, as the range limits of temperate trees will barely shift northward due to their slow demography and limited dispersal rates [@Vissault2020].

-Forest management provides an opportunity to reduce colonization credit and extinction debt and, therefore, accelerate range shift to help trees keep pace with climate warming.
+Forest management provides an opportunity to reduce colonization credit and extinction debt and, therefore, accelerate range shifts.
 Although some management practices, such as assisted migration [@Peters1985a], have been proposed as a potential tool towards this end [*e.g.* @Gray2011], there has been extensive debate about its effectiveness with no definite conclusion [*e.g.* @McLachlan2007; @Vila2010; @Ricciardi2009; @Schwartz2009].
-The truth is, temperature is warming and there is an increased need to consider the future environmental conditions in the adaption of forest management practices [@Keenan2015; @Ameztegui2018].
+The truth is, temperature is warming and there is an increased need to adapt forest management practices to consider future environmental conditions [@Keenan2015; @Ameztegui2018].
-Reducing colonization credit and extinction debt to accelerate tree range shifts can be obtained through different management approaches involving different ecological processes.
+Reducing colonization credit and extinction debt to accelerate tree range shifts can be obtained through different management approaches that trigger or modify different ecological processes.
+We can consider two types of actions: harvesting or planting trees.
-For instance, large-scale harvesting may reduce extinction debt by removing maladapted individuals at the trailing edge, and also reduce colonization credit by reducing competitive interactions at the leading edge [@Leithead2010; @Steenberg2013; @Brice2020].
+Large-scale harvesting may reduce extinction debt by removing maladapted individuals at the trailing edge, and also reduce colonization credit by reducing competitive interactions at the leading edge [@Leithead2010; @Steenberg2013; @Brice2020].
-Similarly, stand thinning could improve the competitive ability of certain tree species that thrive in forest gaps.
+Similarly, stand thinning could improve the competitive ability and recruitment of certain tree species that thrive in forest gaps.
-Yet another management option would be the planting of novel species or genotypes in open areas, or enrichment planting in mature stands, which could favor the desired successional pathways.
+Alternatively, the planting of novel species or genotypes in open areas, or enrichment planting in mature stands (which increase the population of a tree species in a stand before natural dynamics) could favor the desired successional pathways.
-These examples show how we can use ecological knowledge to adapt management practices to reduce colonization credit and extinction debt.
+In the next section, we will develop in detail the link between forest management and the ecological processes as we introduce the model.

-In this study, our main objective was to assess how forest management can accelerate the response of the boreal-temperate ecotone to warming temperature by reducing colonization credit and extinction debt.
+In this paper, we will study how forest management can accelerate the response of the boreal-temperate ecotone to warming temperature.
-We first established a general modelling framework based on the metapopulation theory, to determine how different management practices affect the processes driving range dynamics.
+We will first extend a stabilished model based on the metapopulation theory to determine how four different management practices affect the colonization and extinction processes driving forest range dynamics.
-We then assessed the effectiveness of these practices to move and maintain species in their optimal climate envelopes, using comparative simulations.
-Our analysis is based on an empirical model in which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes, to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
+Our analysis is based on an empirical model which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes, to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
-This model was initially calibrated and validated with data from over 40,000 plots from eastern North America; we extended the model to integrate the effect of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.
+This model was initially calibrated and validated with data from over 40,000 forest inventory plots from eastern North America.
+We integrate the effects of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.

-We tested the effectiveness of the four management practices by quantifying both the short-term and the long-term dynamics after climate warming (Figure @fig:concept).
+We will then assess the effectiveness of the four management practices by quantifying the transient dynamics and the forest range shifts following climate warming (Figure @fig:concept).
-The short-term and long-term responses of different tree species to disturbance may differ, yet most ecological studies focus only on the long-term response.
-The short-term response (or transient dynamics) is defined here as the period a forest stand at equilibrium takes to reach a new equilibrium after a disturbance [@Hastings2004].
+The transient dynamics is defined here as the period a forest stand at equilibrium takes to reach a new equilibrium after a disturbance [@Hastings2004].
-Characterizing short-term dynamics along with the long-term equilibrium is crucial when planning adaptive forest management strategies, given the slow response of forest ecosystems to environmental changes [@Hastings2004; @Svenning2013; @Ezard2010].
+The transient period is characterized by five metrics quantifying the system resilience, the state changes, and the time to reach the novel equilibrium.
-More specifically, we first analyzed how each of our selected management practices affects the resilience, state change, and time to reach the novel equilibrium, using five metrics of transient dynamics in a spatially implicit version of the model.
+Specifically, we analyzed how each of the four management practices can increase forest resilience and state changes, and reduce the time it takes to reach the new equilibirum.
-For the long-term response, we developed a spatially explicit version of the model, to consider the dispersal limitations of trees and stochastic events.
+As the transient phase is characterized by deterministic spatially implicit metrics, we further develop an spatially explicit model accounting for limited dispersal and stochastic dynamics.
-Specifically, we quantified how each of the management practices accelerates the northward range shift of the boreal-temperate ecotone in a landscape grid.
+We quantified how each of the management practices accelerates the range shift of the boreal-temperate ecotone in a landscape grid.
 These analyses might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.

 ![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to warming temperature. (a) Redrawn from @Boulangeat2018.
 The spatially implicit version of the model to test the effect of forest management on the short-term dynamics after warming temperature.
 Given a patch (e.g. in the figure mainly composed of boreal species) at equilibrium with climate conditions, the warming temperature will shift the state proportion to a new equilibrium, and the response of the system to this perturbation can be characterized by five metrics: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model accounts for limited dispersal of trees and stochastic dynamics.
 The vertical black bars indicate the boreal trailing edge and the temperate leading edge.
 Warming temperature drives a range shift of the temperate leading edge, but not for the boreal trailing edge [red arrow; @Vissault2020].
 We use this approach to test the effect of forest management to accelerate the range shift towards colder temperatures of the boreal-temperate ecotone.](manuscript/img/concept.png){#fig:concept}

-# Methods

-## Modelling forest range limits and management practices
+# Modelling forest range limits and management practices

 A classical model to study spatial dynamics at the regional spatial scale comes from Levins' metapopulation theory [@Levins1969].
 The theory is particularly suitable to describe the mosaic of forest successional stages in a landscape constantly changing because of small and large natural disturbances.